 Broadway Group Weekly Meeting (CLOSED) Meeting Information Monday, 7:30 pm to 8:30 pm In person Closed One Hour Wheelchair Access More information here.
 Closed meetings are for A.A. members only, or for those who have a drinking problem and “have a desire to stop drinking.”
 Masks required.
 In Bloedel Hall

-EVERY TUESDAY, 12–1:30 P.M., online via Zoom (in-person option one Tuesday per month) This group provides a weekly conversation around the scripture readings for the following Sunday.
+EVERY TUESDAY, 12–1:30 P.M., online via Zoom only Please note that Bible Study will be on hiatus for the month of August.
+This group provides a weekly conversation around the scripture readings for the following Sunday.
 Each week a discussion is facilitated by rotating guest leaders, and lively conversation ensues as people share their thoughts about the lessons.
-The group meets from 12–1:30 p.m. for study and prayer over the lectionary, led by a rotating member of the cathedral staff and clergy.
-(Join early at 11:30 for social time … Read More
+The group meets from 12–1:30 p.m. for study and prayer over the lectionary, led by a rotating member of the cathedral staff … Read More

 MONDAY THROUGH FRIDAY, 6 P.M.
-Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6:30 p.m.
+Lay readers from Seattle-area congregations including the cathedral lead a spoken service of daily prayer following the form of the Book of Common Prayer 1979, every weekday evening at 6 p.m.
 Learn more here.
-Beginning June 6, 2022, Evening Prayer will move to 6 p.m. (rather than 6:30) and will be offered in person in Thomsen Chapel on Wednesdays only (rather than Tuesdays).
-On Mondays, Tuesdays, Thursdays, and Fridays at 6 p.m., join online using this Zoom link.
+Evening Prayer is offered in person in Thomsen Chapel at 6 p.m. on Wednesdays only.
+You can join the community supper in Bloedel Hall following the liturgy.
+(Food service ends at 6:30 p.m.)
+NOTE: the Wednesday in-person service has been indefinitely suspended … Read More

 TUESDAY, JUNE 7, 7 P.M., in the cathedral nave and livestreamed Learn more here, On April 5, 2022, a new worship experience was offered at Saint Mark’s: Taizé Prayer.
 The first outing was very well-received, and the next offering has been scheduled for June 7.
 Taizé Prayer is named after small village in eastern France which, for over 50 years, has been the home of an ecumenical Christian monastic community.
 Members of the Taizé community belong to several different Christian … Read More